Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Logotype variants

-Between updates with more content, we planned to gather feedback by sharing the website with outside designers and developers.
+In between updates, we planned to gather feedback by sharing the website with other designers and developers.

 First round of feedback

-After sharing the first version of the website with designers at inUse, we learned the following:
+After sharing the first version of the website with five designers at inUse, we learned the following:

 • The website felt tidy and looked great